sdisaacson/alloy-scenarios/game-of-tracing/README.md

 - Send resources back to their capital
 - Launch strategic attacks on enemy territories

+The game supports both single-player (with AI opponent) and two-player modes.

 Each action in the game generates traces that can be analyzed in Grafana Tempo, demonstrating how distributed tracing works in a real application.

 ## Technical Components